The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 “Speakers bring knowledge and insight they have to patients and hear what patients have to say.
 Diversity and difference in speakers valuable.”

-Not only that, but family members who choose to learn from the conference in support of a loved one with afib find it valuable, as well.
+Not only that, but family members who attend the conference in support of a loved one with afib find it valuable, as well.
+We encourage you to ask a loved one to watch the recordings with you (and/or join you next year in person).

 Diana Levin, who came to a previous conference with her husband Robert, told me the first year she’d been dreading sitting through several days of afib talks, but it wasn’t boring at all.
 In fact, she enjoyed it and learned so much.
 It helped her to really understand what he was going through and how she could help him.
 The Levins have returned to the conference several times.